Surya-saketh/Clock-Clock-24/README.md

-Clock Clock 24, a kinetic sculpture and functional wall clock designed by the Swedish studio Humans, inspired me to create a software-based version of it.
+Clock Clock 24, a kinetic sculpture and functional wall clock designed by the Swedish studio Humans, where time is displayed using individual analog clocks to collectively display a digital time through the coordinated movement of their hands.
+Inspired me to create a software based version of it.

 **WHAT I HAVE DONE:**